 _____ Accepting payments online is easiest (and most secure) if it’s included in the shopping cart or eCommerce platform you choose.
 Whether you process payments through a payment gateway or have an in-house solution, you’ll need to familiarize yourself with PCI security standards for account data protection.

 _____ Hire a website designer (preferably Canadian) or set about learning how to design the site yourself.
 Many website hosts, eCommerce platforms and information platforms (like WordPress) have a wonderful selection of templates and are made specifically for people who have little technical knowledge of design.
 Some of the better eCommerce platforms can also provide design services, such as Canada’s Shopify.

 _____ Content is crucial to attract customers to your website and for organic search engine optimization.
 It will also establish your level of expertise and reflect the quality of your product or service.
 You’ll need to write or acquire high-quality content from day one.
-Freelancer and Fiverr are popular sites for finding freelance writers/bloggers.
+Freelancer is a popular site for finding freelance writers/bloggers.

 _____ Online marketing is a natural fit for any online business.
 You’ll need to set up social media accounts, newsletter software (such as Constant Contact or Aweber), etc. Whatever digital marketing method you use, try to call attention to the fact that you’re a Canadian business.
 A VL Omni survey recently found 62% of Canadians who shop internationally online, would rather shop domestically.
 Several other studies have come to the same conclusion.
 This step also includes keyword research, which is much easier with keyword research and competitive intelligence tools.
 Additionally, starting an affiliate program can accelerate your launch and bring in sales and conversions indefinitely.

 _____ Exceptional customer service can give you a serious competitive advantage and provide invaluable insights.
 Web-integrated call management and tracking systems like Salesforce facilitate multi-channel tracking and management of customer communications.